 I’m Cassidy from Cassidy’s Craveable Creations and I’m a mom of 2 kids, one of whom is on the autism spectrum.
 Because my son is on the spectrum we have been gluten and dairy free since June of 2009 and have seen a drastic improvement.
 In addition to cooking gluten and dairy free, I also try to cook without soy, refined sugar, and grains.
 So when my sister-in-law made the most awesome cornbread I had ever eaten, I knew I wanted to create a paleo version.
 And I was able to do so by using coconut flour as it can taste surprisingly like cornmeal!

-However, these are a little bit different than your typical cornbread recipes as these are sweet and almost cake-like, I think that’s why we like them so much!
+However, these are a little bit different than your typical cornbread recipes as these Paleo Sweet Cornbread Muffins are not only sweet, they’re almost cake-like.
+I think that’s why we like them so much!
 They have become a staple in my house because not only are they tasty and easy to make, but they can be served as a side with almost any meal AND be served as dessert with dairy-free butter or coconut oil and maple syrup drizzled on the top—it’s a “win win”!
 I hope you enjoy them as much as we do!

-- Preheat oven to 350 degrees and line a muffin tin with 9 baking cups.
+- Preheat oven to 350 degrees and line a muffin tin with nine baking cups.

 - Whisk the almond flour, coconut flour, baking powder, and sea salt in a large mixing bowl.